elisabethvirak/Know_Your_Congress/README.md

 To run the flask app simply run the app.py script in the app directory.

 #### Notes
 The mongo database is hosted using Mongo Atlas.
 If you would like a copy of the database, run the buildDB.py script in the main directory, adjusting the code for your MongoDB instance.
 Note that data displayed on the site is dependent on a recent API query.
 Because members of Congress do not change frequently, the database will only need to be updated after an election.
+Bill data for the Plotly chart changes much more frequently.

 As it is written in this repository, the database includes Congressmembers budget data.
 Budget data is not currently used in the project, but if you wish to use it, then the database will need to be updated quarterly.